tibmatt/flogo-web/DEVELOPER.md

 ## Getting the Images

-The development environment depends on the flogo-base docker image and the flogo services images (flow-service and state-service), if you have access to TIBCO's reldocker or flogo's private dockerhub you can pull the images from them, otherwise you will need to build the images locally.
+The development environment depends on flogo services images (flow-service and state-service), if you have access to TIBCO's reldocker or flogo's private dockerhub you can pull the images from them, otherwise you will need to build the images locally.

 Chose and follow **one** of these methods to get the images: